TADangChauKhue/TADangChauKhue/README.md

 #### ⚙️ Automation
 1. Mass Email with Attachments via VBA

-   Automate email sending with Excel-based file attachments to multiple users.
+   Automated the sending of personalized emails with Excel-based attachments to multiple recipients using VBA.

+2. Periodic notification in TEAM channel with reporting view AZUR devops Built a workflow to send automated notifications to a Microsoft Teams channel, helping team members stay on track by identifying overdue tasks from Azure DevOps.

+4. Automation of Archiving of Sent Emails on SharePoint Implemented a solution to automatically archive sent emails into a SharePoint team folder, ensuring traceability and centralized document management.

-3. Automation of employ research
+6. Automation of employ research
    Streamline employee data research and reporting processes.

 #### 💻 Web Development